Building a clean model tutorial

 [Joint in correct location, with the correct orientation]

 Now we copy the joint back into our original scene, and save it (do not forget to save your work on a regular basis!
 The undo/redo function is useful, but doesn't protect you against other mishaps).
 We repeat above procedure for all the joints in our robot, then rename them.
 We also make all joints a little bit longer in the joint properties, in order to see them all.
 By defaut, joints will be assigned to visibility layer 2, but can be changed in the object common properties.
 We assign now all joints to visibility layer 10, then temporarily enable visibility layer 10 for the scene to also visualize those joints (by default, only visibility layers 1-8 are activated for the scene).
-This is what we have (the model ResizableFloor_5_25 was temporarily made invisible in the model properties dialog):
+This is what we have:

 [Joints in correct configuration]